Inside Detroit

-Inside Detroit is a 1956 American film noir crime film directed by Fred F. Sears and starring Dennis O'Keefe and Pat O'Brien.
+Inside Detroit is a 1956 American film noir crime film directed by Fred F. Sears and starring Dennis O'Keefe, Pat O'Brien and Tina Carver.

 Inside Detroit is centered on corruption within the United Auto Workers union and is loosely adapted from the true tale of the Reuther brothers.
 The film's sets were designed by the art director Paul Palmentola.

 Plot

 Blair Vickers (O'Keefe) is head of the UAW union whose brother is killed during the bombing of the union headquarters.
 Gus Linden (O'Brien), a gangster determined to gain control of the UAW, is the man behind the bombing.